AshutoshAShinde/Amazon-Product-Reviews-Data-Analysis-App/README.md

-# Amazon Product Reviews Sentiment-Analysis-Web-App
+# Amazon Product Reviews Sentiment-Analyzer-Web-App
 This repository consists of the code used in building a Web Application for performing the Sentiment Analysis of Amazon Product Reviews